ChromeUniverse/Personal-website/public/posts/building-tank-battle.md

 The other Node program is the main game server.
 It acts as a WebSockets server and also runs all of the game logic.
 Out of the two Node servers, the main game server is the one doing the heavylifting here, including:

-* Handling all of the real-time bidirectional communication by exchanging messages with clients (i.e. players and spectators) over Websockets using the [ws](https://www.npmjs.com/package/websockets) package.
+* Handling all of the near real-time bidirectional communication by exchanging messages with clients (i.e. players and spectators) over Websockets using the [ws](https://www.npmjs.com/package/websockets) package.

-* Managing the internal states of all the game rooms, including room metadata (number of players, current match state, etc.), spectators, players, obstacles, and bullets.
+* Managing the internal states of all game rooms, including room metadata (number of players, current match state, etc.), spectators, players, obstacles, and bullets.

 * Running the main game loop, which consists of: